MattMS/my-thoughts/on/religion_in_my_life/README.md

 ## Friends

-Although the majority of people I know do not seem interested in religion, I do have some friends that are religious.
+Although the majority of people I know do not seem interested in religion, I do have religious friends.
 Over the years I have heard their views on different topics, which I always find interesting.